≡ Menu

 The source of the problem is the brain.
 It could be caused by a:

-• or anything else wrong in the brain, causing pressure and inflammation on the cranial nerve or vestibule nerve, thus causing the dog to lose balance.
+- Or anything else wrong in the brain, causing pressure and inflammation on the cranial or vestibule nerve, thus causing the dog to lose balance.

 Geriatric Vestibular Disease:

-This happens as the result of old age.
-Sometimes called old dog vestibular disease.
+This happens as a result of old age.
+They are sometimes called old dog vestibular disease.
 Not all older dogs will get it, of course.

 Canine Idiopathic vestibular disease: